- What Programs Are Available To Assist People With Disabilities in Florida?

 How many people are on the waiting list in Florida?
-There are about 25,000 people with disabilities in Florida waiting for medicaid waiver services.
+There are about 25,000 people with developmental disabilities in Florida waiting for Medicaid waiver services.
 There were about 700 people added to the waiver in 2013.
 This was the first significant increase to the program since 2003.

 How many people are currently receiving services in Florida?
-There are about 30,000 people with disabilities getting medicaid waiver services in Florida.
+There are about 30,000 people with developmental disabilities getting Medicaid waiver services in Florida.